 I blinked.
 I decided I could not change things overnight.
-I worried about commitments I had made to others.
+I worried about the commitments I made to others.
 I worried about the money I would lose and the adjustments I would need to make if I dived full-time into what I wanted to do.
-I decided I could work my way out of the situation quickly and then focus on the things I really enjoy, writing, teaching and coaching.
+I decided I could work my way out of the situation quickly and then focus on the things I really enjoy writing, teaching, and coaching.
 I blinked.

 Today.
 Three months later, I had not finished one piece for An Old Cops Place or An Old Sinner.
 Three months later, I was not one step closer to teaching or coaching.
 I blinked.

 So!
 What is the point here?
 The point is this.
 If you have a dream, don’t blink.
 Don’t take your eye off of the dream.
 Keeping commitments is important.
-Providing for your family, or contributing to your family’s income is important.
-It is also important to find a way to achieve those goals without compromising your dreams.
+Providing for your family or contributing to your family’s income is essential.
+It is also crucial to find a way to achieve those goals without compromising your dreams.
 Don’t blink!